ZipZapZeps/transcend-into-asi/docs/Security-conflict.md

 - How do we balance AI's security benefits (e.g., predictive analytics) with its risks?

 ## Relevant Resources
 Below are curated resources related to security and conflict implications of AI.
-See the [resources folder](../resources/) for full lists26. **AI Singularity: Navigating Implications and Framing Strategic Recommendations** by Digital Cooperation Organization
+See the [resources folder](../resources/) for full lists
+26. **AI Singularity: Navigating Implications and Framing Strategic Recommendations** by Digital Cooperation Organization
    - *Link*: [PDF Source]
    - *Summary*: Discusses strategic recommendations for managing risks of advanced AI, including security and governance challenges.
    - *Relevance*: Outlines frameworks for mitigating risks of uncontrolled AI in conflict scenarios.